syammohan-95/Copper-Mine-Energy-Cost-Emissions-Analysis/README.md

 ## Results

-*Figure 1* presents the energy intensity, defined as the energy consumed per tonne of copper concentrate produced (bar graph), together with the corresponding energy cost per tonne concentrate (line graph) across the different operations within the copper mine investigated.
+*Figure 1* presents the energy intensity, defined as the energy consumed per tonne of copper concentrate produced (bar graph), together with the corresponding energy cost per tonne concentrate (line graph) across the different operations within the copper mine.

-Based on *Figure 1*, mineral processing and materials handling are identified as the major contributors to both energy intensity and energy cost within the copper mine.
+Based on *Figure 1*, Mineral Processing and Materials Handling are identified as the major contributors to both energy intensity and energy cost within the copper mine.
 These operations were therefore investigated in greater detail by analysing their respective sub-operations, as shown in *Figure 2(a)* and *(b)*.

-For the materials handling operation, haulage of the extracted ore and waste is the largest contributor to both energy consumption and cost, accounting for 72% of the operation’s total energy intensity and total energy cost respectively.
+For the Materials Handling operation, haulage of the extracted ore and waste is the largest contributor to both energy consumption and cost, accounting for 72% of the operation’s total energy intensity and total energy cost respectively.

-For the mineral processing operation, the crushing and grinding of the mined ore are made up of primary crushing, secondary crushing, SAG milling and ball milling.
+For the Mineral Processing operation, the crushing and grinding of the mined ore are made up of primary crushing, secondary crushing, SAG milling and ball milling.
 Together, these activities account for approximately 73% of the operation’s total energy intensity and 75% of its total energy cost.
 <br><br>

 <img width="650" alt="image" src="https://github.com/user-attachments/assets/ca29d57b-972d-4e38-a097-986a0bcf2c5f" />